ggerganov/ggwave/examples/r2t2/README.md

 ```

 This will transmit the message "test" via sound through the buzzer.
-To receive the transmitted message, open the following page on your phone and keep it close to the speaker:
+To receive the transmitted message, open the following page on your phone and put it near the speaker:

 https://r2t2.ggerganov.com